Rocket Man

 Rocket Man is a very funny and poignant comment on our times, when an upside down middle class is barely hanging onto the American dream.
 Dale Hammer is a man who is determined to find meaning in a landscape of suburban homogeneity, looking for the moment he had with his own father when they blasted off a rocket on a wintery evening.
 He feels his son slipping away as he tries to get around “the silent shame of fathers and sons.”
 He becomes the Rocket Man for his sons scout troop.
 When Rocket Day comes, Dale is determined to give his son more than his father gave him.

-William Elliott Hazelgrove is the best selling author of three novels, Ripples, Tobacco Sticks and Mica Highways.
-His books have received starred reviews in Publisher Weekly, Book of the Month Selections, ALA Editors Choice Awards and optioned for the movies.
+William Hazelgrove is the National Bestselling author of ten novels and three nonfiction titles.
+Ripples, Tobacco Sticks, Mica Highways, Rocket Man, The Pitcher, Real Santa, Jack Pine, The Bad Author, My Best Year, The Pitcher 2, and Madam President: The Secret Presidency of Edith Wilson, Forging A President: How the Wild West Created Teddy Roosevelt, and Al Capone and the Worlds Fair of 1933.
+His books have received starred reviews in Publisher Weekly and Booklist, Book of the Month Selections, ALA Editors Choice Awards Junior Library Guild Selections Literary Guild Selections, and sold to the movies.
 He was the Ernest Hemingway Writer in Residence where he wrote in the attic of Ernest Hemingway’s birthplace.
-He has written articles and reviews for USA Today and other publications.
-His latest novel Rocket Man was chosen Book of the Year by Books and Authors.net.
-He runs a political cultural blog, The View From Hemingway’s Attic.
+He has written articles and reviews for USA Today and other publications and has been featured on NPR All Things Considered.
+The New York Times, LA Times, Chicago Tribune, USA Today have all covered his books with features.
+He runs a cultural blog, The View From Hemingway’s Attic.
+He lives in Chicago.